yuguogang/limit-bill/README.md

 ## Instruction

-This is a sample project of Artela Aspect. to get the test success you should add privateKey.txt in top fold.
+This is a sample project of Artela Aspect. to get the test success you should add privateKey.txt in top fold. in ./tests text_billApi.cjs has addLmtBill ,removeLmtBills, getLmtBills for UI api invoke.

 ## Files